rkalis/dotfiles/README.md

 ### User Bin (bin/)
 * setup.sh - Symlinks the other contents of the folder to `~/bin/`
+* imgcat - A utility to display images inline in iTerm 2
+* sethidden - A shell script which takes command line arguments to show or hide hidden files
 * togglehidden - A shell script that toggles between showing and hiding hidden files
-* sethidden - A shell script which takes command line arguments to show or hide hidden files

 ### Duti (duti/)
 * setup.sh - Sets the defaults set up in the different files